Trade Forex Trading

 USD= USA Dollar

-This currency name is also commonly referred to as a symbol, thenceforth for USA Dollar, the currency name or currency symbol is USD.
+This currency is commonly referred to by its symbol: for the US Dollar, the currency symbol is USD.

 Example of Other Currency Symbols in FX Trading

-Example of Currency Symbols - Currency Symbols Explained - Currency Pairs Naming Format Explained
+Example of Currency Symbols Examples Explained - Forex Currency Pairs Naming Format Explained - Currency Symbols

 How Currencies are Transacted in the Market?